 Natalie Sportelli is the Content & Brand Manager at Lerer Hippeau, an NYC-based consumer seed fund.
 Natalie is one of the top minds in next-gen digital strategy & content development, leading the firm’s original content, social media, brand messaging, media strategy, and event programming.

-Natalie also spends time advising Lerer Hippeau's portfolio, with notable investments in Allbirds, Casper, Glossier, Warby Parker, and Everlane.
+Natalie also spends time advising Lerer Hippeau's portfolio, with notable investments in Allbirds, Casper, Glossier, Everlane, Warby Parker, Tracksmith, and Bowery.
 Prior to Lerer Hippeau, Natalie worked at Forbes as an Associate Editor & Producer for its 30 Under 30 franchise and holds a Bachelor’s in English & History from Colgate.

 On her morning commute.
 I'm extremely lucky to live in walking distance of Lerer Hippeau’s office in SoHo so you can find me walking from the East Village down to Crosby Street.
 A former college DJ, I take my playlists seriously so I’m either listening to new music or a podcast from the WSJ or our portfolio company Wondery.
 On the way, I always stop for an iced coffee (in rain, sun, or, yes, even snow) at Gasoline Alley in NoHo so when I get to my desk I can power through reading my many morning newsletters, wake up my brain, and start tackling my to-do list.